 Photo Credit: Bethel Woods Center for the Arts

-While the musical Hair, nominated for two Tonys in 1969 and eight in 2009, takes place in New York City, there’s no better spot to honor the legacy of the 1960s than Bethel Woods, where the famous Woodstock Festival took place almost 50 years ago with performances by the Grateful Dead, Santana, Janis Joplin, the Who, and 28 other acts.
+While the musical Hair, nominated for two Tonys in 1969 and eight in 2009, takes place in New York City, there’s no better spot to honor the legacy of the 1960s than Bethel Woods, where the famous Woodstock Festival took place more than 50 years ago with performances by the Grateful Dead, Santana, Janis Joplin, the Who, and 28 other acts.
 The Museum at Bethel Woods hosts a number of engaging (and kid-friendly) exhibits that tell the story about the three-day cultural phenomenon of the festival and sixties' culture in general, including a psychedelically painted school bus and ‘60s-inspired merch in the gift shop.
 While you’re in the Catskills/Hudson Valley area, keep the good vibes going by visiting the hipster-heavy towns of Beacon, Phoenicia, and, of course, Woodstock itself.

 "The Lion King" - Buffalo